nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 2 - Azure Compute Services/README.md

 `sudo service nginx restart`

 ### Deploying the App to the VM

-This section is the same as the earlier walkthrough, so we'll skip a solution video for it.
+This section is the same as the earlier walkthrough.

 To deploy the app on the virtual machine, I did the following:

-CD to web
+1. CD to `web`
-Create venv python3 -m venv venv
+2. Create `venv python3 -m venv venv`
-Activate the env source venv/bin/activate
+3. Activate the env `source venv/bin/activate`
-Upgrade pip in our virtual environment and then Install dependencies—pip install --upgrade pip pip install -r requirements.txt
+4. Upgrade pip in our virtual environment and then Install dependencies `pip install --upgrade pip pip install -r requirements.txt`
-We'll run our app python application.py
+5. We'll run our app `python application.py`
-In a web browser, we can visit the publicIpaddress Type "exit" to disconnect from the VM
+6. In a web browser, we can visit the publicIpaddress
+7. Type "exit" to disconnect from the VM

+### Cleanup

+If we no longer need a resource, we can delete them through the portal.
+The quickest way to do this from the CLI is to delete the resource group.
+This will delete all resources in that group

+`az group delete -n resource-group-west`